christiangemesi/rfobaden-incident-manager/docs/backend/003-repositories.md

 # Repositories

-Repositores are defined in the `repos` package.
-They are responsible for loading from and storing to the database, and thus represent the persistence layer.
+Repositories are defined in the `repos` package.
+They are responsible for loading from and storing into the database, and thus represent the persistence layer.
 They are mainly implemented using Spring JPA repositories.

 ## `Model` Repositories